 It’s 1956, and all hell is about to break out.
 The U.S. has been testing the first hydrogen bombs, and the USSR and the UK are both scrambling to produce their own.
 Soviet spies Burgess and Maclean have recently appeared in public in Moscow for the first time since defecting from England five years earlier.
 The British, French, and Israelis are planning to invade Egypt, to seize control of the Suez Canal from the Nasser regime.
 Hungary is soon to explode in an ill-considered revolt against Soviet occupation.
 And just a year later, the USSR will launch the world’s first artificial satellite, Sputnik I, accelerating the arms race with the United States.

-Deadly competition: the CIA, the KGB, British intelligence and the H-bomb
+Deadly competition: British intelligence and the H-bomb

 The Envoy opens in 1948 as Kit Fournier, then serving as U.S. Consul in Nice, has a difficult run-in with former Ambassador Joe Kennedy, whose daughter Kathleen has just died in an airplane crash on her way to a rendezvous with her lover.
 To avoid Kennedy’s wrath, Kit leaves the foreign service to join the CIA.
 This is only the first episode in the novel to involve real-life characters.